-Is it possible that all these witnesses, Jesus included, did not read their Old Testaments?
+Is it possible otherwise that all the New Testament witnesses, Jesus included, did not read their Old Testaments?
 Or is it likelier that many Christians have not read their New Testaments?
 Are John 1 and Hebrews 1 not really in the Bible, both of which point to the primacy of Jesus as the final revelation of God's will?: "In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe (Heb 1:1-2)."